P4ZD4N/codewars/README.md

-# SIMPLE PYTHON PROJECTS
-Simple python projects
+# Simple python projects

+# Welcome!

+In this repo I will place simple projects created using Python.
+Projects, which you can find here are mostly challanges from Codewars or my own ideas.